Mimicking counterfactual outcomes to estimate causal effects: Model for treatment effect

-It can be shown that $D\equiv 0$ if treatment does not affect the outcome of interest, as was conjectured in \citet{Enc}.
-To be more precise, \citet{Lok} shows that, for example, $D\equiv 0$ if and only if for every $h>0$ and $t$, $Y^{(t+h)}$ has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$.
-That is, $D\equiv 0$ if and only if ``at any time $t$, whatever patient characteristics are selected at that time ($\overline{Z}_t$), stopping `treatment as given' at some fixed time after $t$ would not change the distribution of the outcome in patients with these patient characteristics''.
+It can be shown that $D\equiv 0$ if and only if treatment does not affect the outcome of interest, as was conjectured in \cite{Enc}.
+To be more precise, \cite{Lok} shows that, for example, $D\equiv 0$ if and only if for every $h>0$ and $t$, $Y^{(t+h)}$ has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$.
+That is, $D\equiv 0$ if and only if ``at any time $t$, whatever person characteristics are selected at that time ($\overline{Z}_t$), switching `treatment as given' to `baseline treatment regime' at some fixed time after $t$ would not change the distribution of the outcome in persons with these person characteristics''.
+To prove this one needs the mimicking result of the current article.